Virginia Homeschool Laws

 1. Virginia Home Instruction Statute – §22.1-254.1

-Parents must meet at least one of four criteria, file an annual Notice of Intent with a description of curriculum, submit annual evidence of progress, and comply with vaccination requirements.
+Parents must meet at least one of four criteria, file an annual Notice of Intent with a description of curriculum and submit annual evidence of progress, and comply with vaccination requirements.

 To comply with the home instruction statute, parents must follow these steps:*